auschill/ParallelProgrammingLabs/docs/Labs/Lab4_ILA.md

 ## Introduction

 In this lab you will use the uart_led design that was introduced in the previous labs.
 You will use *Mark Debug* feature and also the available *Integrated Logic Analyzer (ILA)* core (in IP Catalog) to debug the hardware.
+For the linux, please refer to the [document](https://docs.amd.com/r/en-US/ug973-vivado-release-notes-install-license/Installing-Cable-Drivers) to manually install the driver.

 ## Objectives